-Candidates who minor in Human Resource Management are required to complete
+Candidates who minor in Human Resource Management are required to complete prerequisite for an advanced course of the following list; and (3) that advanced course is subsequently successfully completed.

 - at least 36 credits of courses listed under the programme from at least two departments; - at least 24 credits of which are advanced courses; and - not more than 12 credits of which are introductory courses to meet the prerequisite requirement of taking the advanced courses.